ethanagb/SiLiCO/about.md

 [Citation Placeholder]:

-`Ethan Alexander Garcia Baker, Mendivil Ramos, O., McCombie, W.R., "SiLiCO:A Simulator for Long Read Sequencing in PacBio and Oxford Nanopore".
-Bioinformatics.
-[Date]`
+`Ethan Alexander Garcia Baker, Mendivil Ramos, O., McCombie, W.R., "SiLiCO:A Simulator for Long Read Sequencing in PacBio and Oxford Nanopore". bioRxiv 076901 doi:10.1101/076901.
+23 Sep 2016.`

 SiLiCO is made freely available under the GNU GPL 3.0 license.
 This software may be freely modified and (re)distributed, but you must make your modifications freely available and cite SiLiCO.